 You can think of it as taking all the revenue and subtracting the costs that solely go into running the business.
-The downside of EBITDA is that it can be abused by companies declaring it as “one-off” costs things that should really be considered normal costs.
+The downside of EBITDA is that it can be abused by companies declaring it as “one-off” costs, which should be considered normal costs.
 We use the EBITDA of the last 12 months.

 As denominator it uses Enterprise Value.
 The formula is as follows: